- What if you had time to write?

 And you know what?
 Some of the lines in that terrible first story were pretty good.
 And better than that?
 I felt good.

 So I kept writing.
 Every day.
 For a month.
 And most of the stories were not great.
 But a couple…a couple felt like real stories.
-And I learned so much!
+I learned so much.

-- How to start, even when I was terrified of failing.
+- How to start, even when you’re terrified of failing.

-- How to keep going, even when I didn’t want to
+- How to keep going, even when you don’t want to

-- How to lean on my fellow writers on a bad day
+- How to lean on your fellow writers on a bad day

-- How to boost writer when they needed it
+- How to boost other writers when they needed it

 - How to get through the messy middle of a story